In bastion of tolerance Sweden, immigration is questioned

 The anti-immigration Sweden Democrats have risen in voter polls to vie for third place a year before a general election that could leave them holding the balance of power.

-City councilor Adam Marttinen personifies the growing anti-immigration sentiment.
+City councillor Adam Marttinen personifies the growing anti-immigration sentiment.
 Dressed in an immaculate suit, gone is the skinhead image that once pushed the party to the sidelines.

 Sitting in a cafe in this industrial town west of Stockholm, where unemployment of 15 percent is almost double the national average, Marttinen said immigrants were a burden on the welfare budget.
 "The main thing is we have to stop immigration to this city," he said.